 Personal storytelling is one of the most intimate forms of communication.
 Telling our story in community has the potential to bridge divides, cultivate trust, and inspire action by inviting those gathered to better understand what others have lived, suffered, and overcome.
 All human divisions could be healed if we would only take the time to listen to one another’s stories.

-With support from The Oregon Community Foundation, The Ford Family Foundation, The Carpenter Foundation and The City of Ashland, The Hearth is pioneering a seven-month certification program in community storytelling for those interested in the transformational power of stories.
+The Hearth offers an intensive certification program in community storytelling for those interested in the transformational power of stories.
 The Certificate in Community Storytelling offers a variety of experiential exercises, individual skill-building, practical teaching, online discussion groups, and written and online resources.
 Individuals who complete the certification course will:

 - Understand how stories function in our personal and public lives.